Water Heater Maintenance Guide

 Step-by-Step DIY Guide

-Step 2: Drain and flush the tank
+Step 4: Drain and Flush Sediment From the Tank

 When to Call a Pro